• Skip to primary navigation

 Instructions

-• In a bowl add fine semolina, all purpose flour, baking soda and salt.
-Mix well.
+• In a bowl add all the dry ingredients and mix well.

 • Add club soda or sparkling water.
 Mix well.